 If you file a joint tax return, your full refund can be seized when your spouse owes any of the debts listed above.
 However, you generally aren’t legally responsible for debts your spouse incurred prior to marriage, so you can request relief from part of the refund offset.

 You can claim an injured spouse allocation to get the portion of the refund you are entitled to receive.
 You can either file an injured spouse allocation along with your tax return or after you receive notice that your refund has been offset.

-Like the Ayar Law Facebook page to receive more tax law updates or call us at 248-262-3400 to schedule a consultation with a Michigan tax attorney.
+Like the Ayar Law Facebook page to receive more tax law updates or call us at 800.571.7175 to get free, no-obligation tax advice from an IRS tax attorney.